 Chapter 8: The Flywheel and the Doom Loop

 Collins describes the advantageous business cycle that, in some cases, can foster the transition from Good to Great as “the flywheel effect.”
 By making decisions and taking actions that reinforce and affirm the company’s “hedgehog” competencies, executives initiate positive momentum.
-This, in turn, results in the accumulation of tangible positive outcomes, which serve to energize and earn the investment and loyalty of the staff.
-This revitalization of the team serves to further build momentum.
+This, in turn, results in the accumulation of tangible positive outcomes, which serve to energise and earn the investment and loyalty of the staff.
+This revitalisation of the team serves to further build momentum.
 If the cycle continues to repeat in this manner, the transition from Good to Great is likely to transpire.
-In contrast, the doom loop is characterized by reactive decision-making, an overextension into too many diverse areas of concentration, following short-lived trends, frequent changes in leadership and personnel, loss of morale, and disappointing results.
+In contrast, the doom loop is characterised by reactive decision-making, an over-extension into too many diverse areas of concentration, following short-lived trends, frequent changes in leadership and personnel, loss of morale, and disappointing results.

 As mentioned before, having the right people on board, is also one of those ongoing critical things, which drives decisions being made and therefore the positive or negative momentum within the business.